 The Statute 943.056 allows offenders to get a copy of their own criminal background report for free with a fingerprint card.
 For a federal copy of someone’s criminal records via fingerprints, users need to visit the FBI’s website and pay an $18 fee per report.

-FL background checks focus primarily on criminal history information including arrest records, warrants, court dispositions, police records, DUIs/DWIs, felonies, misdemeanors, convictions, driving infractions, incarcerations along with probation and parole violations.
+FL background checks focus primarily on criminal history information including FL arrest records, warrants, court dispositions, police records, DUIs/DWIs, felonies, misdemeanors, convictions, driving infractions, incarcerations along with probation and parole violations.
 The reports will also show basic information such as name, address, physical description, age, date of birth, height weight and other details.

 The information contained within the reports come from the Department of Corrections, the Department of Highway Safety and Motor Vehicles, and law enforcement officials.
 The state also maintains a sex offender registry database which the general public can use to search for free.